All Episodes

 Anyway, my friend, thank you.

-We appreciate your uh call.
+We appreciate your call.

-800-941 Sean is on number.
+800-941 Sean is a number.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 We got a great Hannity.

-Uh, and we're just loaded up with a great lineup of guests.
+And we're just loaded up with a great lineup of guests.

-Set your D VR, Hannity Nine Eastern.
+Set your DVR, Hannity, Nine Eastern.

-Please set your D V R. See you tonight.
+See you tonight.

 Back here tomorrow.